thisjustin816/thisjustin816/README.md

 Lead all DevOps and build configuration efforts for the Surgical Intelligence team.
 Coordinate with all software teams to create custom development tooling and infrastructure.

-- Designed a fully automated Azure deployment infrastructure for an App Service based product that allows developers to deploy seamlessly to the cloud or local environment, using Bicep and PowerShell.
+- Designed a fully automated Azure deployment infrastructure for an App Service based product that allows developers to deploy seamlessly to the cloud or local environment, using Azure Pipelines with Bicep and PowerShell.
 - Created several specialized Azure DevOps instances for non-software teams, utilizing custom work processes, allowing increased cross-functional collaboration.

 **Senior Development & Configuration Engineer**